Musk gadfly has a new jet to track - the one used by Florida Gov. Ron DeSantis

 Published

-Jack Sweeney, the 20-year-old college student who was once banned from Twitter for posting the real-time movements of Elon Musk’s jet, has a new target: Florida Gov. Ron DeSantis.
-Sweeney's new jet tracker on Twitter follows the movements of the official Florida state jet DeSantis uses for state business.
-Like Sweeney's revamped version of @elonjet, the DeSantis tracker reports movements after a 24-hour delay to comply with a Twitter rule change imposed after the company suspended his original Musk tracking account in December.Full Article
+SAN FRANCISCO -- Jack Sweeney, the 20-year-old college student who was once banned from Twitter for posting the real-time movements of Elon Musk’s jet, has a new aircraft in his sights: that of Florida Gov. Ron DeSantis.
+On Monday, Sweeney launched a new Twitter tracker using the name @DeSantisJet…